-FaZe Clan’s Lee Trink, Troy Carter and Nick “Nickmercs” Kolcheff are coming to Disrupt 2020 – TechCrunch
+FaZe Clan’s Lee Trink, Troy Carter and Nick ‘Nickmercs’ Kolcheff are coming to Disrupt 2020 – TechCrunch

 Esports, an already booming industry, have taken on an even greater significance in the wake of the coronavirus pandemic.
 With traditional sports stalled or… er, different, esports and gaming in general have given folks a fresh way to enjoy competition.

 Perhaps no esports organization has more clout or recognition than FaZe Clan.
-That’s why we’re so pleased to have FaZe Clan CEO Lee Trink, investor Troy Carter, and world-famous streamer Nick “Nickmercs” Kolcheff join us on the Disrupt 2020 stage next week (September 14-18) to talk all things esports.
+That’s why we’re so pleased to have FaZe Clan CEO Lee Trink, investor Troy Carter and world-famous streamer Nick “Nickmercs” Kolcheff join us on the Disrupt 2020 stage next week (September 14-18) to talk all things esports.

-Trink, cofounder and CEO of FaZe Clan, has a rich history in the media and entertainment industries, serving as General Manager and COO of virgin Records before being promoted to President of EMI’s Capitol Music Group.
+Trink, co-founder and CEO of FaZe Clan, has a rich history in the media and entertainment industries, serving as general manager and COO of Virgin Records before being promoted to president of EMI’s Capitol Music Group.
 At the helm of FaZe Clan, he’s helped build out one of the most followed esports organizations in the world.

 Troy Carter has had an equally impressive career in media and entertainment.
 He was instrumental in building the career of Lady Gaga, among other artists, and also served as head of global creator services at Spotify.
 He’s now the CEO and founder of Atom Factory and an investor in FaZe Clan.